 Oven Roasted Tomatoes in Oil

 I used five big Roma tomatoes and got a half-pint of roasted slices.
 Yeah.
 Don’t expect to be filling up quart jars full of these.
 They really cook down.
 But the flavor is so concentrated that a little goes a very long way!

-IMPORTANT: This is not a canning recipe.
+This is not a canning recipe.
 It hasn’t been tested for canning nor has it been processed to seal the jar.
-It’s not shelf stable so that’s why you need to store it in the fridge.
+It’s not shelf-stable so that’s why you need to store it in the fridge.
 Period.

-ALSO IMPORTANT: Someone is surely going to get the idea that they’d like to put fresh herbs and/or garlic in with the roasted tomatoes.
-Uh…no. Don’t do that.
+Someone is surely going to get the idea that they’d like to put fresh herbs and/or garlic cloves in with the roasted tomatoes.
+Uh…no. Do not do that.
 It’s a matter of food safety.
-Fresh herbs and fresh garlic stored in oil have the potential to develop botulism.
+Fresh herbs and fresh garlic stored in oil have a high potential to develop botulism.
 Botulism is nasty stuff.
 You can check out some official information on that if you’re interested.

+Oven Roasted Tomatoes in Oil